jlesage/docker-firefox-esr/README.md

 container.
 Before Docker version `20.10.0`, the `membarrier` system call was not allowed in the default profile.
-If you run a such version, you can use one of the following solutions, from the most to the least secure, to provide the container permission to use this sytem call:
+If you run a such version, you can use one of the following solutions, from the most to the least secure, to provide the container permission to use this system call:

   1. Run the container with a custom seccomp profile allowing the `membarrier` system call.
 The [latest official seccomp profile] can be used.
 Download